Playfloor/bonzai-template/README.md

 ## Install

+*Change this for your own install instructions and delete this line.*

-This command can be installed as a standalone program or composed into a "tree" of commands.
+This command can be installed as a standalone program, composed into a "tree" of commands.

 Use `go install` to install as a standalone: